Lessons Learned from Old Man and the Sea by Ernest Hemingway

 1 – Never give up

 This is the underlying theme of the book.
 Live your life to your fullest potential, never give in, never surrender.
 Our lives might end (a man can be destroyed), but the impressions we have made will go on.
 Our legacy is what remains after we are destroyed.
 What’s your legacy?
 Santiago had nothing but an old broken boat and an old broken body.
-Although he is old and doesn’t have much to show materialistically, his eyes remain “the same color as the sea and are cheerful and undefeated.”
+Although he is old and doesn’t have much to show materialistically, his eyes remain the same color as the sea and are cheerful and undefeated.
 His spirit cannot be defeated.
 He hasn’t given up and continues to live his life his way.
 To him, a man’s legacy comes from maintaining their integrity.
 He’s gone out to sea 84 days in a row without a catch, but he keeps trying.
 He knows if he keeps trying, he will eventually succeed.
-And he does (although he lost it, he did catch the biggest fish anyone has seen).
+And he does (although the flesh was eaten by the sharks, he did catch the biggest fish anyone has seen).
 In life, you have to try your best no matter what comes your way.
 Obstacles will arise and they will challenge you, but they will also shape you and help you grow.

 The fish is like Santiago in a way.
 Right before the fish died, it came alive for one final surge, just like the old man is at the end of his life and is giving one final surge at life.
 He returns without his reward (his fish) but he does return with his reputation revitalized.
 According to Hemingway, man was most alive when facing death.
 How someone reacts to such a situation says a lot about their character.
 It’s in these struggles where individuals achieve glory.

 I am too old to club sharks to death.
 But I will try as long as I have the oars and the short club and the tiller… I’ll fight them until I die.